100-unit Arroyo Apartment project moving forward

 The Hispanic Chamber of Contra Costa County will host a "Legislative Breakfast" with Congressman George Miller, D-Martinez, at 8:30 a.m.
 Oct.
 18.

 The breakfast will focus on federal updates, where Miller will address the top three issues to the small businesses of the Hispanic Chamber members, according to the release.
-The topics are
+The topics are increased cost of health insurance, access to capital and the effect of federal regulations like ADA Compliance Issues.

 The event will take place at Scott's Seafood Restaurant, 1333 N. California Blvd., in Walnut Creek.
 The cost is $25 for members and $35 for non members.